zak-souid/DLAV_project/README.md

 We would like to thank Huang Lianghua for his Pytorch implementation of SiamFC
 https://github.com/huanglianghua/siamfc-pytorch

-and Luca Bertinetto *, Jack Valmadre *, João F. Henriques, Andrea Vedaldi and Philip H.S.
-Torr at Oxford University for the *Fully-Convolutional Siamese Networks for Object Tracking¨ publication
+and Luca Bertinetto , Jack Valmadre , João F. Henriques, Andrea Vedaldi and Philip H.S.
+Torr at Oxford University for the *Fully-Convolutional Siamese Networks for Object Tracking* publication
 https://www.robots.ox.ac.uk/~luca/siamese-fc.html

 we used is a Siam-FC model with an AlexNet backend.
 The model takes in an image where the feature (here a person) is and its location on that image, and a search image, and uses the backend to process each image into an embedding, then uses cross-correlation to find the search image in the instance image.